corda/corda-dev-prereqs/USAGE.md

 # Overview

-This document intends to overview how to the helm chart in this repository.
+This document intends to overview how to use the helm chart in this repository.

 It corresponds with [README.md](README.md) which is auto-generated from docstrings, detailing configurable values.